bm2-lab/comboSC/README.md

 ## Running comboSC
-First the user needs to go to the directory of the comboSC folder in the terminal, such as `cd /home/user/comboSC/`.
+Please CD into the comboSC folder in the terminal, such as `cd /home/user/comboSC/`.
 ### Command in terminal

 ```